Where are your Twitter followers? Your Facebook page Fans?

 It’s the same with Twitter.
 If most of your Followers are checking their Twitter feeds when they wake up at 7:00, and then again around noon while they are eating lunch, you know those are good times to schedule a Tweet.

-I recently began using Hootsuite to schedule Tweets, but there are many other good services, including TweetDeck, Meet Edgar, SocialFlow, Buffer, and many others.
+I have used both Hootsuite and Tweetdeck to schedule Tweets, but there are many other good services, including Meet Edgar, SocialFlow, Buffer, and many others.

 Keep a running list of Status Update or Tweet ideas, and update the list as ideas come to you.
 Don’t try to remember it later, or simply post it at a bad time just because you’re afraid you will forget it.

 By scheduling your posts and Tweets, you can plan a whole week of social media outreach within a short time window, and then not have to worry about remembering when (or what!) to post later in the week.